FabricMC/fabric-loom/README.md

   in some places.
 - The srg -> yarn remapper used for coremod class names is *really* simple, and might break with coremods that have multiple class names per line.
-- Mod dependencies (apart from Forge itself) aren't remapped properly yet.
+- Mixins aren't obfuscated properly.